Visarion Puiu: Exarch of Transnistria

 On 22 June 1941, German armies with Romanian support attacked the Soviet Union.
 After initial military success, Romania regained control over Bessarabia and Northern Bukovina and, following an agreement between Antonescu and Hitler, also occupied the territory between the rivers Dniester and Bug.
 The name given to this province was Transnistria, and it would become the scene of mass murder.
 Under Antonescu's regime, 146,423 Jews from Bessarabia and Bukovina were deported to Transnistria, with at least 75,000 of them dying; 25,500 Roma were also deported there, of which 11,000 survived.
 Moreover, at least 130,000 local Ukrainian Jews were murdered under the Romanian occupation.

 On 15 August 1941, under the assumption that the Soviet atheist rule had destroyed the Russian Orthodox Church in Transnistria, the Holy Synod of the Romanian Orthodox Church decided to establish a mission and "re-evangelize" the locals.
 The main architect of the enterprise was Archimandrite Iuliu Scriban.
 Antonescu's decree of 19 August 1941, which made the occupation of Transnistria official, explicitly stated that the churches which had been closed by the Soviets were to be re-opened and efforts were to be made to return the local population to its spiritual traditions.
 The Government pressured the Romanian Orthodox Church to extend its authority over the occupied territories and establish a regular bishopric.
-Initially, the Church resisted since the plan went against cannon law, as the Russian Patriarchate still held nominal authority over the region.
+Initially, the Church resisted since the plan went against canon law, as the Russian Patriarchate still held nominal authority over the region.

 In November 1942, Puiu was called back from retirement to take over Scriban's duties in Transnistria.
 Puiu received the official title of "Bishop of Odesa and all Transnistria", but his ecclesiastic province was, under canon law, a temporary exarchate of military nature.
 Nonetheless, he was once again a member of the Holy Synod.
 Furthermore, aside from Transnistria, he was also granted authority over the neighboring Metropolis of Bessarabia.
 Puiu's plan for the exarchate included an evolution of Odesa into a metropolitan see, with two suffragan bishoprics in Balta and Tulchyn.
 This was partially successful since, indeed, Balta and Tulchyn were raised to bishopric status while Puiu was in office, but no bishop was ever appointed because of the Axis retreat.